Sage-Bionetworks/genie-bpc-quac/README.md

 cd genie-bpc-quac/
 ```

 For installation with Docker:

+**NOTE:** The Dockerfile is too old to build from scratch (due to outdated R etc), but because the Dockerhub images caches and if we only make code changes, it will just rebuild successfully from the code change step since that's one of the last steps.
+So we have to just pull down the docker image from Dockerhub instead to run the code.

 ```
-docker build -t genie-bpc-quac .
+docker pull sagebionetworks/genie-bpc-quac
 ```

-For install without Docker, install Synapser and other required packages:
+For install without Docker, install Synapser and other required packages. **It is HIGHLY recommended you use the same `synapser` version that the Docker image has or just use the Docker image itself**:
 ```
 R -e 'install.packages("synapser", repos = c("http://ran.synapse.org", "http://cran.fhcrc.org"))'
 R -e 'renv::restore()'